 Making the Most of Biometrics in Travel and Transportation

 There are a number of obvious applications for biometrics in the commercial transportation industry, including securing access to vehicles and facilities, driver identity substantiation and product delivery verification.
-Clean, transparent and safe data is key for developing truly effective monitoring solutions.
+Clean, transparent and safe data is key for developing truly effective driver monitoring solutions.